 - In the new Lightroom catalog, you'll see photos and information from your Elements catalogs.
 Any albums you may have created in Elements are now represented as Collections in Lightroom.

-- Information added using the People and Events features in Elements Organizer will not
+- Information added using the Events feature in Elements Organizer will not

 appear in Lightroom.
-You can create tags for the people or events you have identified in Elements Organizer and the tag information will be imported into Lightroom.
+You can create tags for the events you've identified in Elements Organizer and the tag information will be imported into Lightroom.